-Japan and the TSE plan to formulate Japan's Corporate Governance Code (the Code)11 in or around June 2015.
-The Code would establish fundamental principles for effective corporate governance, including a structure for transparent, fair, timely and decisive decision-making by companies, which pays due attention to the needs and perspectives of shareholders and also customers, employees and local communities.
-The Code would be applicable to all companies listed on securities exchanges in Japan.
-Corporate governance will continue to be a hot issue in Japan up to and after the enactment of the Reform Act.
+relationship between parent companies and their subsidiaries (e.g., clarify the liabilities and rights of parent companies with respect to their subsidiaries (including derivative actions by shareholders of a parent company against the directors of its subsidiary)).
+In addition, the TSE formulated the Code in June 2015.
+The Code has established fundamental principles for effective corporate governance, including a structure for transparent, fair, timely and decisive decision-making by companies, which pays due attention to the needs and perspectives of shareholders and also customers, employees and local communities.
+Corporate governance will continue to be a hot issue in Japan.